mrossini-ethz/parseq/README.md

 (:string)
 ```
 Flattens the parsing result and concatenates the list items to into a string, i.e. `(#\a ("bc" (#\d) 'e) (#\f #x67))` becomes `"abcdEfg"`.
-The items that can be concatentated are strings, characters, unsigned bytes and symbols.
+The items that can be concatenated are strings, characters, unsigned bytes and symbols.

 #### Vector
 ```